Kotlin/kotlin-spec/docs/src/md/kotlin.core/inheritance.md

 * If a derived classifier type inherits a declaration from its superclass, no other matching *abstract* declarations from its superinterfaces are inherited.

-* If a derived classifier type inherits several matching declarations from its supertypes, it is a compile-time error (this means a derived classifier type should override such declarations).
+* If a derived classifier type inherits *several* matching declarations from its supertypes, it is a compile-time error (this means a derived classifier type should override such declarations).
-* If a derived classifier type inherits a single *abstract* declaration from its supertypes, it is a compile-time error (this means a derived classifier type should override such declaration).
+* If a derived *concrete* classifier type inherits an *abstract* declaration from its supertypes, it is a compile-time error (this means a derived classifier type should override such declaration).

 TODO(Examples)